srojicek/openshift-adv/Day2/1.security/README.md

 # OpenShift SCC Example: Restricting Pod Access with SecurityContextConstraints

 ## Overview
 This example demonstrates how to apply **Security Context Constraints (SCC)** in OpenShift to control pod permissions.

 We define:
 - A **custom SCC (`restricted-scc`)** with strict security rules.
 - A **ServiceAccount (`secure-sa`)** to which the SCC is assigned.
+- A **RoleBinding** to explicitly grant SCC permissions to the ServiceAccount.
 - **Two pods** using `bitnami/nginx`, where:
   - One pod (`allowed-nginx`) **successfully runs** as it follows the SCC rules.
   - The other pod (`blocked-nginx`) **fails** due to violations.